 You know my love for coffee, and the coffee bar was always flowing, until I got serious about a good night’s sleep.
 It didn’t take long to realize coffee was making me restless in bed.
 It was tough to admit, but my mind is fueled by coffee, so it would not relax if I drank it late in the day.
 I would lay in bed and continue thinking just like it was morning.

 Now, I stop the flow of coffee by 2:00 pm and sometimes before noon, which is instrumental in a good night’s sleep.
 I’m learning a good night sleep takes discipline and saying no to the flesh.
-One day, my daughter offered me the rest of her Chocolate Cold Brew after 4:00 pm, and I regrettably poured it down the sink.
+One day, my daughter offered me the rest of her Chocolate Cold Brew after 4:00 pm, and sadly I poured it down the drain.

 Life will tempt you on your journey.
-Walking out to the mailbox, this was waiting inside the box.
+Walking out to the mailbox, this was waiting.

 Normally, I squeal with excitement when Blue Bottle arrives.
 A month ago, I would have raced into the house and started the kettle for a Chemex.
 My excuse would be, “I haven’t tried this blend before!”
-It’s tempting to blow a good night’s sleep, but now I know better.
-When we know better, it’s time to do better.
+It’s tempting to give up a good night’s sleep, but when we know better, it’s time to do better.

 There is a flow to this life, and being mindful of what flows into my day and at what time is an intricate part of having a good night’s sleep.
 Coffee now has a slow flow and a stopping point.